pooja614/Data-Analytics/Web Scrapping/README.md

 It is a form of copying in which specific data is gathered and copied from the web, typically into a central local database or spreadsheet, for later retrieval or analysis.

 ### 1.1 Aim
-Scrape the required data from the website and conduct data cleaning tasks.
+Scrapping Affordable Flats for Sale in Bangalore from magicbricks.com and conduct data cleaning tasks.
 ## 2. Technology Used

 1. <b>Python:</b> Python programming language is used for webscrapping task.